lollox1k/lollox1k.github.io/content/Meccanica statistica/The Ising model.md

 ### Infinite volume Gibbs state

 Here we define an infinite volume Gibbs state, as a linear functional on local functions.
-The link of this section with [[Misure di Gibbs a volume infinito|Infinite-volume Gibbs measures]] is given by the [[Riesz represebtation theorem]].
+The link of this section with [[Misure di Gibbs a volume infinito|Infinite-volume Gibbs measures]] is given by the [[Riesz representation theorem]].

 **Def** An **Infinite-volume Gibbs state** is a functional mapping a local function $f$ to a real number $\langle f \rangle$ satisfying:
 1. Normalization $\langle 1 \rangle = 1$